 According to the federal Occupational Safety and Health Act, employers in the State must ensure a safe and secure workplace for employees.
 The employees should also be provided with adequate training to conduct their routine jobs without suffering any minimal hurt.

-In the event of an injury or fatality resulting from an unsafe workplace, the employee can approach the Occupation Health and Safety Administration to take action against the employer.
+In the event of an injury or fatality resulting from an unsafe workplace, the employee can approach the Occupational Health and Safety Administration to take action against the employer.
 The employees can also seek compensation for the losses incurred due to workplace injuries.

 Time Off and Leaves of Absence